Semi-parametric Bernstein-von Mises in Linear Inverse Problems: Results for specific priors

-In this section we consider various natural and commonly used choices of Gaussian process priors $\pi_f$.
-These priors all have a hyperparameter than can be viewed as describing a form of ``smoothness'', or ``regularity'' of the prior.
-We investigate in particular for which combinations of prior regularity and regularity of the true function $f_0$ we have that the Bernstein-von Mises result of Theorem \ref{thm: main} holds.
+We now consider natural and commonly used choices of centered Gaussian process priors $\pi_f$.
+These priors all have a hyper-parameter that can be viewed as describing a form of ``smoothness'', or ``regularity'' of the prior.
+We investigate in particular for which combinations of prior regularity and regularity of the true function $f_0$ we can apply Proposition~\ref{prop: GP}(i) to the heat equation example (Section~\ref{subsec: heat}) and Proposition~\ref{prop: GP}(iii) to the deconvolution example (Section~\ref{subsec: deconv}).